 The HyperX Alloy Origins is a great keyboard for programming.
 The typing feels light and shouldn't cause fatigue, even on long coding sessions.
 Every key can be reprogrammed or set to a macro, but unfortunately, this feature is only available to Windows users.

 This keyboard has an excellent build quality.
 It has a full aluminum body that's coated with a soft finish, and the whole keyboard feels solid and hefty, with no signs of flex.
 The keycaps are made of high-quality ABS plastic and are double shot, so you shouldn't have any issues with key legends fading or chipping over time.
 If you want a keyboard with PBT keycaps instead, there's a variant of this keyboard called the HyperX Alloy Origins PBT.
 Alternatively, you can check out the Varmilo VA87M, if you want a keyboard with PBT keycaps that are a little more colorful.

-This keyboard has full RGB backlighting and each key can be individually customized via HyperX's NGENUITY software.
+This keyboard has full RGB backlighting, and each key can be individually customized via HyperX's NGENUITY software.
 The backlight is brighter than other keyboards with RGB backlight, which results in a slight color bleed.

 This keyboard has no wireless capabilities.

 Every key on the HyperX Alloy Origins can be programmed with the NGENUITY software.
 There's a 'Game Mode' option that locks the Windows key to prevent accidentally minimizing your game, and it can be activated directly from the keyboard or through the software.
 If you want dedicated media keys and a USB passthrough, check out the HyperX Alloy Elite 2.